OPS-E2E-PPE/VBA-Docs/api/PowerPoint.DocumentWindow.Top.md

 ---
-title: DocumentWindow.Top Property (PowerPoint)
+title: DocumentWindow.Top property (PowerPoint)
 keywords: vbapp10.chm511012
 f1_keywords:
 - vbapp10.chm511012
-ms.prod: powerpoint
 api_name:
 - PowerPoint.DocumentWindow.Top
 ms.assetid: ba51aa9d-772a-d854-a834-60907b304e78
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# DocumentWindow.Top Property (PowerPoint)
+# DocumentWindow.Top property (PowerPoint)

 Returns or sets a **Single** that represents the distance in points from the top edge of the document, application, and slide show window to the top edge of the application window's client area.
 Read/write.

 ## Syntax

 _expression_.**Top**

-_expression_ A variable that represents a [DocumentWindow](./PowerPoint.DocumentWindow.md) object.
+_expression_ A variable that represents a [DocumentWindow](PowerPoint.DocumentWindow.md) object.

 ## Return value